UloE-G/Athletes-Corner/README.md

 - Their button to go back to the product page or add the item into the bag.

-- For users with staff access to button appear beside the ratings which allows them to edit or delete the product.
+- For users with staff access to button appears beside the ratings which allows them to edit or delete the product.

-- Clicking edit brings them to that product management page for the item.
+- Clicking edit brings them to the product management page for the item.

 - Clicking delete instantly removes the item from the store.